nevillejackson/Unix/README.md

 The subdirectory _waterfox_ contains an article on installing the Waterfox browser in Void Linux.

 ## What does this repository hope to achieve ##
-A bringing together of papers on variious issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.
+A bringing together of papers on various issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.